david-a-wheeler/spdx-tutorial/README.md

 If you are in that more complicated circumstance, see the SPDX site for information about tools that can help you.

 The SPDX specification doesn't specify a file extension or file naming convention.
-I personally recommend using ".spdx" for a SDPX file in tag:value format (as described here), and using ".rdf" for a SDPX file in RDF+XML format ([this appears to be a best practice](https://bugs.linuxfoundation.org/show_bug.cgi?id=1329)).
+I personally recommend using ".spdx" for a SPDX file in tag:value format (as described here), and using ".rdf" for a SPDX file in RDF+XML format ([this appears to be a best practice](https://bugs.linuxfoundation.org/show_bug.cgi?id=1329)).
-When combining SDPX files together people often use the project name as the filename.
+When combining SPDX files together people often use the project name as the filename.
 Personally, I think having a file named
 "LICENSE.spdx" at the top level would be perfectly reasonable when including a SPDX file inside a single project.
 To my knowledge SPDX (in either format) has not yet been formally registered as a MIME type.